mmthatch12/webdb-i-challenge/queries.md

 ## Find the phone number for the supplier with the id 11

+    SELECT SupplierID, Phone FROM [Suppliers] WHERE SupplierID = 11

 ## List first 10 orders ever places, descending by the order date

+    SELECT * FROM [Orders] ORDER BY OrderDate desc limit 10

 ## Find all customers that live in London, Madrid, or Brazil